 The fact is that mediation does not work for everyone.
 You and the other party need to be prepared to communicate calmly with each other, be open to compromising, and agreeing on a solution.

 Contact a San Jose Personal Injury Attorney Today

-Call Costanzo Law Firm at (408) 993-8493 for a San Jose personal injury attorney who will fight for what you deserve!
+Call Costanzo Law Firm, APC at (408) 993-8493 for a San Jose personal injury attorney who will fight for what you deserve!